naralakamsani/Image-Classifier/README.md

 # Image-Classifier

 ### Project Overview
+- In this project, I trained an image classifier to recognize different species of flowers.
+- I mafe a command line application that can be trained on any set of labelled images.
+Here my network will be learning about flowers.

 ### Data
 - The data used specifically for this assignment are a flower database(.json file).
 It is not provided in the repository as it's larger than what github allows.